 The Leechwell Garden forms part of the Southern Area of Totnes, which until recently was open space devoted to horticulture.
 In the 1980's South Hams District Council acquired most of the land, built a road linking the top of the town with the Plains and began planning how to develop the area.
 Over the next twenty years several plans were produced but none were taken further.

 In 2003 a local community organisation (Save Our Space, later Design Our Space) was formed to oppose the latest SHDC development plan for the area.
 The result was a community-generated plan for the area which involved building on four sites and creating a new public open space - the Leechwell Garden.

 Funding for the initial development of the garden (some £150,000) was being provided by SHDC and Midas.
 In addition, DOS transferred the bulk of its remaining funds (£400 approx) to the LGA.
 The LGA applied for and was granted a £50,000 grant from Community Spaces.
 You can see all the application documents we have produced here.
-These funds are held in a special account maintained by the Totnes Development Trust, a local charitable organisation whose ex-chairman, Ed Vidler, is the treasurer of the LGA.

 You can find out more about various aspects of the LGA by clicking on the headings at

 the top of the page.
 Click here for how you can help.